Ifeoluwa-Analytics/Hotel-Analysis-SQL-Tableau-/hotel-booking-analysis/README.md

 - What is the ratio of repeat customers to new customers?

 ### Key Insights
-- Online Travel Agents generated the highest volume of bookings and revenue.
+- Online Travel Agents generated the highest revenue, highlighting their importance as a primary acquisition channel.
-- Booking activity peaks during the summer months, indicating strong seasonality.
+- Strong summer seasonality suggests opportunities for dynamic pricing strategies.
-- New customers significantly outnumber repeat customers, suggesting growth opportunities for loyalty programs.
+- Low repeat customer ratio indicates potential for implementing loyalty and retention programs.

 ### Tableau Dashboard
 🔗 **View the interactive dashboard on Tableau Public:**